green-coding-solutions/website/content/blog/carbon-aware-development.md

 ---
-title: "Carbon Aware Development"
+title: "Carbon Aware Development - (SCLA part 2)"
-date: 2023-10-09
+date: 2023-10-10
 draft: false
 author: "Didi Hoffmann"
 authorlink: "https://www.linkedin.com/in/dietgerhoffmann/"
 ---

 While writing the [“Software Life Cycle Assessment done in the wild”](/blog/software-life-cycle-assessment/) article I needed to develop a little server that could do three simple tasks.
-Because the article became to long I decided to separate the methodology how to develop with environmental impact in mind into a dedicated part.
+Because the article became too long I decided to separate the methodology how to develop with environmental impact in mind into a dedicated part.
 Feel free to head over to the [SLCA](/blog/software-life-cycle-assessment/) article and read the first part to see why we are developing this server.

 In this article I want to introduce the new concept of Carbon Aware Development.
-While there is some prior work on how to measure carbon of software, we at [Green Coding Berlin have loads on the topic](https://www.green-coding.berlin/blog/), there is no coherent framework, I am aware of, that encourages developers to think about their choices in regards to carbon from the beginning.
+While there is some prior work on how to measure carbon emissions of software, we at [Green Coding Berlin have loads on the topic](https://www.green-coding.berlin/blog/), there is no usable and tool based framework, I am aware of, that encourages developers to think about their choices in regards to carbon from the beginning (However there are theoretical ones like for instance [the GREENSOFT model](https://www.umwelt-campus.de/fileadmin/Umwelt-Campus/Greensoft/The_GREENSOFT_Model_A_reference_model_fo.pdf)).
 The main focus, in this article, is on the **development** phase of the Software Life Cycle Assessment with solutions for the usage phase discussed in the other article.
 Developing software is an iterative process.
 Often decisions we take very early on have major consequences later on.
 The most obvious being the programming language and the underlying architecture everything is based on.
 While many factors are taken into account early on, carbon is nearly never one.

 > **Carbon Aware Development** is a methodology in which resource usage is seen as a first class metric in evaluating software and implementation decisions.
 It acknowledges that software is always in ongoing development.
 >